andrzejwichert/qai_1/README.md

 Check this repository for the newest port of qiskit version.

-There are following changes in qiskit 1.0 due to former versions 0.45: qiskit.tools.jupyter are deprecated, instead of from qiskit import Aer use from qiskit_aer import Aer, instead or execute() use run() - when using run() decompose() the circuit, for quasi probabilities instead of plot_histogram(counts) use plot_distribution(counts), instead of of bind use assign.
+There are following changes in qiskit 1.0 due to former versions 0.45: qiskit.tools.jupyter are deprecated, instead of from qiskit import Aer use from qiskit_aer import Aer, instead or execute() use run() - when using run() decompose() the circuit, for quasi probabilities instead of plot_histogram(counts) use plot_distribution(counts), instead of  bind use assign.

 For qiskit version before 0.46 go to https://github.com/andrzejwichert/qai